Margarita Dawson Stelfox

-Margarita Dawson Stelfox ARCScI (1886 – 1971) was an Irish botanist, specialising in Mycetozoa.
+Margarita Dawson Stelfox ARCScI (1886–1971) was an Irish botanist, specialising in Mycetozoa.

 Life

 Margarita Dawson Stelfox was born Margarita Dawson Mitchell in 1886 in Lisburn to Elizabeth (née Pounden) and the Rev. George P. Mitchell.
 She studied chemistry at the Royal College of Science, Dublin, the only woman in her class, and graduated in 1908.
 She spent a year teaching in Waterford before returning to Belfast to take up a post at Victoria College.
-She continued to teach there part time, once she became a student of botany at the newly constituted The Queen's University of Belfast, from which graduated with honours in 1912, having won the Danville Studentship.
+She continued to teach there part time, once she became a student of botany at the newly constituted The Queen's University of Belfast, from which graduated with honours in 1912, having won the Dunville Studentship.

 She joined the Belfast Naturalists' Field Club in 1909, where she met Arthur Wilson Stelfox—in the year 1911/1912, the pair were listed as the club's joint honorary secretaries.
 They married in 1914.
 During their engagement, she was offered a teaching post at The Queen's University, but declined it due to her impending marriage.
 The couple had three children, two sons and a daughter.
 One son and their daughter died in childhood.